aptech/docs/docs/CR-lnfact.rst

     :param x: , all elements must be positive.
     :type x: NxK matrix or N-dimensional array

-    :returns: y (*TODO*), NxK matrix containing the natural log of the factorial of each of the elements in x.
+    :returns: y (*NxK matrix*), containing the natural log of the factorial of each of the elements in x.

 Examples
 ----------------